-Tagging of rearing presmolts with CWTs was conducted annually in late June and early July during 1972, 1976, 1977, 1980–1981 and 1983–1988.
-Presmolts (fish ≥ 62 mm snout-fork length) were captured for marking using minnow traps fished in lower Brown Slough and adjacent ponds.
+Annual tagging of rearing presmolts with CWTs was conducted in late June and early July in 1972, 1976, 1977, 1980–1981 and 1983–1988.
+Presmolts (fish ≥ 62 mm snout to fork length) were captured for marking using minnow traps fished in lower Brown Slough and adjacent ponds (Figure 1).
 Tagging was conducted soon after the spring smolt migration by a crew of four over the course of a 12-day trip, which made the method relatively cost-effective.
 However, disadvantages were that it provided a low marked proportion in the adult population, and it did not allow for clear delineation between freshwater production and marine survival because presmolts (which averaged 70–75 mm in length) faced 11 additional months in freshwater, on average, before migrating to sea.
 Therefore, tagging effort was shifted to smolts after 1988.